Lullabot/drupal-boilerplate/drush/readme.md

       $options['alias-path'] = $repo . '/../drush/aliases';
     }

-Once the above snippet in in your drushrc.php file then drush will know to read our custom drushrc.php and to search our commands and aliases directory for commands and aliases.
+Once the above snippet is in our drushrc.php file then drush will know to read our custom drushrc.php and to search our commands and aliases directory for commands and aliases.